hatslogic/daily-low-stock-notification-magento/README.md

-# daily-outofstock-notification
+# daily-lowstock-notification
-This module will send a daily notification of out of stock product list to the admin via email.
-Just uploading the folder will do the installation.
-After installing a backend area will where we can manage the 'Quantity limit to send low inventory notification'.
+This module will send daily notifications of low quantity products to the admin via email.
+Just uploading the folder to the root of magento will do the installation.
+After installing a field will appear in System > Config > Hatslogic area in the backend where you can manage the 'Quantity limit to send low inventory notification'.